Analyze real ecosystems via their digital twins Explore the ecological consequences of human interventions at the planning stage

 Sexual and asexual reproduction

-Nervous systems modeled by multiple neural networks
+Nervous systems modeled by deep reinforcement learning

 Biology only offers partial insights into the mechanisms that govern ecosystem development.
 Thus, the ecosystem models that we have today are necessarily far from perfect.
 Nevertheless, relatively realistic ecosystem models might contribute substantially to sustainable decision-making.
 Potential uses of such ecosystem models include: